heinrichTrees/secondary-forest-regrowth-amazon-public/README.md

 ## Dataset access and credit
 The final data can be accessed from the Zenodo repository:https://zenodo.org/deposit/4290633

 All code shown here is based on the work by Heinrich et al. and forms the basis my (Viola Heinrich) PhD research.
-If you make use of any of the code, methodology or data, please cite Heinrich et al. 2021.
+If you make use of any of the code, methodology or data, please cite the main paper Heinrich et al. 2021 and any associated Data and Code DOIs.
+Thank you.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.